 Engineering leaders often stick with Intel (x86) because it is familiar, but staying in your comfort zone is expensive.
 As cloud-native architectures evolve, the performance-to-price gap between Amazon’s custom silicon and traditional processors has become too wide to ignore.

-The architectural showdown: ARM vs. x86
+The architectural showdown: ARM vs x86

 The primary difference lies in how these processors handle tasks.
 Intel and AMD use the x86 architecture, which relies on Simultaneous Multithreading (SMT) or hyperthreading.
 This presents two virtual cores (vCPUs) for every one physical core.
 While this is effective for certain operations, it can lead to resource contention that degrades performance under heavy load.

-Performance benchmarks: Graviton vs. Intel vs. AMD
+Performance benchmarks: Graviton vs Intel vs AMD

 When you evaluate these processor families, you will find that the best chip depends entirely on your specific workload.
 Graviton2 and Graviton3 instances currently serve as the price-performance leaders, offering 40% better price-performance than Intel C5 instances and 23% better than AMD C5a instances when CPU resources are fully utilized.
-The gains are even more pronounced in the newest generations; the Graviton5 is approximately 11% faster than Graviton4, with some customer benchmarks showing real-world performance increases of up to 60% for specific heavy workloads.
+You can find more detail in our report on performance benchmarking for AWS Graviton instances.

 The cost-efficiency breakeven point

 If you are not yet ready to migrate to Graviton instances, AMD serves as an excellent middle ground.
 AMD instances are typically priced 5–10% cheaper than Intel while maintaining full x86 compatibility.
-This makes them a perfect “low-effort” optimization step for teams that need immediate savings without the architectural shift to ARM.
+This makes them a perfect low-effort optimization step for teams that need immediate savings without the architectural shift to ARM.

 Choosing the right family for your workload